ForModLabUHel/forClimate/README_mottiprebas.md

 + forClimate: This project.
 Download from GitHub.
 + Motti workbench `mottiwb`.

+Python, R/RStudio and RTools for Windows are available from Luke Software Center.

 ### Python virtual environment
 Create Python virtual environment (e.g. with the name *mottiprebas*):

 	python -m venv mottiprebas

- Activate the virtual environment in Unix like operating system

-  	source mottiprebas/bin/activate

 Activate the virtual environment in Windows operating system

   	mottiprebas/Scripts/activate